trendless/chtmlrelay/README.md

 - A Debian 12 server with reachable SMTP/SUBMISSIONS/IMAPS/HTTPS ports.
   IPv6 is encouraged if available.
-  Chatmail servers only require 1GB RAM, one CPU, and perhaps 10GB storage for a few thousand active chatmail addresses.
+  Chatmail relay servers only require 1GB RAM, one CPU, and perhaps 10GB storage for a few thousand active chatmail addresses.

-- Key-based SSH authentication to the server's root user.
+- Key-based SSH authentication to the root user.
-  You must add a passphrase-protected private key to the local ssh-agent because you can't type in your passphrase during deployment.
+  You must add a passphrase-protected private key to your local ssh-agent because you can't type in your passphrase during deployment.
   (An ed25519 private key is required due to an [upstream bug in paramiko](https://github.com/paramiko/paramiko/issues/2191))